openenergymonitor/emonhub/conf/interfacer_examples/directserial-serialtx3e/readme.md

            com_baud = 115200
       [[[runtimesettings]]]
            #nodeoffset = 1
-           # use nodeoffet for multiple devices. it will change the nodeID as seen by emonCMS Inputs.
+           # nodeoffet can be used for multiple devices. it will change the nodeID as seen by emonCMS Inputs.
            pubchannels = ToEmonCMS,
 ```